ACvijic/zellwk.com/src/posts/2015-09-13-templating.md

 ## Using a template engine with Gulp

-Before we move on and create a gulp task that uses a template engine, let's look at a list of popular template engines that Gulp is able to use (Note: They're all JavaScript based templat engines).
+Before we move on and create a gulp task that uses a template engine, let's look at a list of popular template engines that Gulp is able to use (Note: They're all JavaScript based template engines).

 Here's the list in alphabetical order: